jbclements/RacketFrames/README.md

 * Inspiration
 * etc

-A huge thank you to https://github.com/RayRacine who's code was used as the starting point of this project.
+A huge thank you to [Ray Racine](https://github.com/RayRacine) who's repo   was used as the starting point of this project.
 This project aims to add further functionality, test cases and performance benchmarks to this existing library.